 “The unique premise of dance/movement therapy is that psychological and somatic constructs are truly identical, that one necessarily implies the other, and that it is merely the perspective or ‘‘point of entry’’ that differentiates them.
 The clear therapeutic implication is that modifying any of these elements, by necessity, leads to changes in the others.”
 Susan Cohen, Dance/Movement Therapist

-Identify your own areas of interest and investigate and share your ideas through a final paper.
+Each student will identify their own areas of interest and investigate and share these ideas through a final paper.

 Sample Reading List: